xinii/archive-site-b/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}**,<br>
-a person who likes to do what he likes to do.
+A person who likes all kinds of interesting things and wants anything to be better.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}